Rebuilding the R-390A Receivers

 "Blue Striper" at one time or another, both as an SWL receiver or as a

 1. If you absolutely must know exactly where in the electromagnetic spectrum you are listening, the R-390A and its family are the most frequency-accurate readout available in vacuum tube receivers.
 It's easy to achieve 1/2 kc accuracy or better.
 The mechanical-digital readout eliminates the vague interpretations of reading analog dials.

-2. If you're bothered by QRM, remember the R-390A was designed to intercept radio signals from the USSR, China, East Germany and other Communist countries and be able to successfully copy those signals through any kind of interference whether natural or man-made.
-The mechanical filters allow the best in steep slope bandwidths.
-When operating CW, you can also switch in an 800 cycle audio filter.
-You can literally copy one CW signal with another CW signal almost on top (yes, I've done it,... many times.)
+2. If you think you're going to be bothered by QRM, remember the R-390A was designed to intercept radio signals from the USSR, China, Cuba, East Germany and other Communist countries and to be able to successfully copy those signals through any kind of interference whether natural or man-made.
+The R-390A also provided reliable communications, including mobile RTTY, despite jamming efforts from some of our Cold War adversaries.
+The receiver can cope with just about any type of amateur interference since it was designed to work through "professional-level" QRM.

 3. When the R-390A is rebuilt and correctly aligned it is very competitive as far as sensitivity is concerned.
 Are there more sensitive receivers?
-Of course, but sensitivity isn't all that's required to successfully copy weak signals.
-When all the available controls are taken into account and the user is very familiar with the operation and capabilities of the receiver, the R-390A is almost unbeatable as a station receiver.
+Of course.
+But sensitivity isn't all that's required to successfully copy weak signals.
+Nowadays, the ability of a receiver to function well in a noisy EMI environment is far more important than an "under a microvolt sensitivity" spec.
+After all, when your local EMI noise floor is a constant S9, what good is .25uv sensitivity?
+When all the available controls are taken into account along with the mechanical filter selectivity (and the user is very familiar with the operation and capabilities of the receiver) the R-390A is almost unbeatable as a station receiver.

 4. Stability is the best in vacuum tube designs.
 Drift is non-existent.